ArdenButterfield/linear_comic/README.md

-# Linear Algebra Comic
+# Linear Algebra Comics!

 Back when I was taking linear algebra, I wrote some comics.
 I thought it could be fun to make a website for them.
+Perhaps there are some people out there who will understand and appreciate the incredibly niche jokes I came up with.
+Maybe you're one of those people.

-Here's the code for that website.
-There are still some more pages that I have to scan and process, but the story is about 75% of the way there as is.
+Anyway, here's the code for that website.
+To view the website, run the program `flask_comic.py`.

-To run it, run the `flask_comic.py` python file.
+It is set up to run on port 5000.